Lee Jun-ho: Acting career

-In 2013, Lee made his debut as an actor in the surveillance action thriller Cold Eyes.
-He later revealed that he went to the audition for the film wearing a cast right after receiving shoulder surgery.
-Despite his condition, the directors and producers were impressed by his enthusiasm, and he was eventually cast after 3-4 meetings.
-The character, a detective nicknamed 'Giraffe,' was reworked into 'Squirrel' to fit Lee better.
+In 2013, Lee made his acting debut in the action thriller Cold Eyes.
+He auditioned for the film after undergoing shoulder surgery and attended the audition wearing a cast.
+Despite his condition, the directors and producers were impressed by his enthusiasm, and after three to four auditions, he was cast as a detective.
+The character, originally nicknamed "Giraffe", was reworked as "Squirrel" to better suit Lee.
 Director Kim Byung-seo stated that Lee was approached solely as an actor and credited him with developing the "Squirrel" character.
-On July 10, a music video of the track "I'm in Love," performed and composed by Lee as part of the film's soundtrack was also released.
+Lee also composed and performed "I'm in Love" for the film's soundtrack; its music video was released on July 10.

-In 2015, Lee featured in martial arts period drama Memories of the Sword.
-That same year, he starred alongside Kim Woo-bin and Kang Ha-neul in the coming-of-age film Twenty as an aspiring cartoonist who is forced to take on several part-time jobs after his family goes bankrupt.
-Lee discussed drawing on his past experiences as a trainee to portray his character.
-He recalled suffering from gastritis due to financial hardship and surviving on convenience store meals, and stated that he worked closely with the director to accurately express the character’s struggles and emotions.
-Lee was also featured on Twenty's soundtrack, releasing a song titled "Cupid's Arrow," in collaboration with his co-star and romantic interest in the film, Lee Yu-bi.
+In 2015, Lee appeared in the martial arts period film Memories of the Sword.
+That same year, he starred alongside Kim Woo-bin and Kang Ha-neul in the coming-of-age film Twenty as an aspiring cartoonist who takes on several part-time jobs after his family goes bankrupt.
+Lee said that he drew on his own experiences as a trainee to portray the character, recalling that he had suffered from gastritis due to financial hardship and subsisted on convenience store meals during that period.
+He also stated that he worked closely with the director to accurately express the character’s struggles and emotions.
+Lee collaborated with co-star Lee Yu-bi on "Cupid's Arrow" for the film's soundtrack.

-In 2016, Lee made his small screen debut in tvN's legal thriller Memory.
+In 2016, Lee made his television debut in tvN's legal thriller Memory.
 He portrayed an associate lawyer named Jung Jin, a perfectionist whose strong sense of justice often strains his social life.

 In 2017, Lee starred in the hit office comedy drama Good Manager.
-He was praised for his villainous acting in the drama as the arrogant director of finances and won the Excellence Award for an actor in a mid-length drama at the KBS Drama Awards, marking his first acting accolade.
+He received praise for his villainous acting in the drama as the arrogant director of finance and won the Excellence Award for an actor in a mid-length drama at the KBS Drama Awards, marking his first acting accolade.
 The same year, Lee landed his first lead role in JTBC's romantic melodrama series Rain or Shine.
-He portrayed a psychologically scarred and physically traumatized survivor of a fatal incident, losing over 7 kilograms to fit the role.
-Lee also participated in the soundtrack for the show, performing the track "What Words Are Needed."
+He portrayed a psychologically scarred and physically traumatized survivor of a fatal incident, losing over 7 kilograms for the role.
+Lee also performed "What Words Are Needed" for the series' soundtrack.

-In 2018, Lee was cast in his first Japanese movie, Rose and Tulip, written by popular manga artist Akiko Higashimura, in which he played a double role.
-He was then cast in SBS's romantic comedy drama Wok of Love, playing a star chef.
+In 2018, Lee was cast in his first Japanese film, Rose and Tulip, written by manga artist Akiko Higashimura, in which he played a dual role.
+He then starred in SBS's romantic comedy drama Wok of Love as a star chef.
 The same year, he was cast in the historical comedy film Homme Fatale.

-In 2019, Lee starred in tvN's legal drama Confession as a lawyer trying to save his wrongly convicted father on death row.
-He was praised for his portrayal of a complex character "who doesn't stand out."
+In 2019, Lee starred in tvN's legal drama Confession as a lawyer trying to save his wrongly convicted father from death row.
+His restrained portrayal of the character received praise, with Lee describing the role as one that required him to convey emotions through subtle expressions and brief dialogue.